Azimabad Express

 The 12947 / 12948 Azimabad Express is a superfast express train connecting two significant cities: Ahmedabad Jn in Gujarat and Rajgir in Bihar.
-Rajgir, the cultural capital of Bihar, served as the capital for the Haryanka, Pradyota, Brihadratha dynasties, and the Mauryan Empire.
+Rajgir, A historic city in Bihar, served as the capital for the Haryanka, Pradyota, Brihadratha dynasties, and the Mauryan Empire.
 It was also the first capital of the ancient kingdom of Great Magadha and a prominent retreat center for the Buddha and his sangha.
 Ahmedabad, on the other hand, is the most populous city in Gujarat.

 The Azimabad Express, previously running between Patna Junction (PNBE) and Ahmedabad Junction (ADI), has been extended to Rajgir (RGD) starting July 25, 2025, for departures from Rajgir and July 28, 2025, for departures from Ahmedabad.
 "Azimabad" was the historical name of Patna during the later Mughal period.

 Service

 It operates as train number 12947 from Ahmedabad Junction to Rajgir and as train number 12948 in the reverse direction, serving the states of Gujarat, Madhya Pradesh, Rajasthan, Uttar Pradesh & Bihar.
 The train covers the distance of 1860.6 km in 31 hours 30 minutes approximately, at a speed of (60 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.